sourcegraph/sourcegraph-public-snapshot/doc/admin/install/kubernetes/index.md

   and also allows using `kubectl apply -f` with `--prune` flag turned on (`apply -k` with `--prune` does not work correctly).

 To learn about our available overlays and how to use them, please refer to our [overlays guides](./configure.md#overlays).

-### Helm

-We support the use of [Helm](https://helm.sh) to deploy Sourcegraph.
-The Helm chart allows users to deploy Sourcegraph with ease.
-Customizations can be applied using an override file.
-Using an override file allows customizations to persist through upgrades without needing to manage merge conflicts.
-Follow our [installation guide](./helm.md) for Helm.

 ### Reference repository